 String jsonHarvey = new JSONSerialize().exclude("*.class").serialize(hero);

-The big trick here is to replace that type information when we instantiate the deserializer.
-To do that we'll use the flexjson.JSONDeserializer.use(String, Class) method like so:
+We need to replace the type information we just dropped when we instantiate the deserializer.
+To do that we'll pass the class we want to use into to flexjson.JSONDeserializer.deserialize(String, Class) method like so:

 Hero hero = new JSONDeserializer<Hero>().use( null, Hero.class ).deserialize( jsonHarvey );

-Like riding a horse with no saddle without our type information isn't it?
-So what is happening here is we've registered the Hero class onto a path in the json object graph.
+In both cases, what is happening here is we've registered the Hero class onto a path in the json object graph.
 We use null here to mean the root of the json object.
 If we were naming our root we'd include that name as the path to our root in the JSON.
 The flexjson.JSONDeserializer.use(String, Class) method uses the object graph path to attach certain classes to those locations.
-So, when the deserializer is deserializing it knows where it is in the object graph.
-It uses that graph path to look up the java class it should use when reconstituting the object.
+So, when the deserializer is deserializing it knows where it is in the object graph, and uses that graph path to look up the java class it should use to gather type information from.

 Notice that all we registered was Hero class how did it know to instantiate SecretLair and SecretIdentity too?
-That's because flexjson uses the target type (in this case Hero) to figure out the other types by inspecting that class.
-Meaning that we didn't have to tell it about SecretLair or SecretIdentity because it can figure that out by inspecting the types in the Hero class.
+Flexjson uses the target type (in this case Hero) to figure out the other types by inspecting that class.
+Meaning that we didn't have to tell it about SecretLair or SecretIdentity because it can figure that out by inspecting the properties in the Hero class.
 Pretty cool.

 Polymorphism, Subclasses, and Interfaces

 Before we showed how the flexjson.JSONDeserializer.use(String, Class) method would allow us to plug in a single class for a given path.
 That might work when you know exactly which class you want to instantiate, but when the class type depends on external factors we really need a way to specify several possibilities.
 That's where the second version of {@link flexjson.JSONDeserializer#use(String, ClassLocator)} comes into play.
-A ClassLocator allows you to use a stradegy for finding which java Class you want to attach at a particular object path.
+A ClassLocator allows you to define a strategy for finding which java Class you want to attach at a particular object path dynamically.

 Let's take a look at how this can be done using our Hero class.
 All Heros have a list of super powers.
 These super powers are things like X Ray Vision, Heat Vision, Flight, etc. Each super power is represented by a subclass of SuperPower.
 If we serialize a Hero without class information embedded we'll need a way to figure out which subclass to instantiate when we deserialize.
 In this example I'm going to use a Transformer during serialization to strip off the package on the class attribute.
 This is not normally how you might do this, but I'm being lazy and doing a quick example.